fifonik/FFMetrics/README.md

 ## Requirements
 - .NET Framework 4.7.2+.
 Program should notify if you need to install it.
-  The framework is already included in Windows 10 1803 and above, but if you use earlier versions of Windows 10 or Windows 7/8, you may be asked to [download](https://dotnet.microsoft.com/download/dotnet-framework/net472) and install it.
+  The framework is already included since Windows 10 1803, but if you use earlier versions of Windows 10 or Windows 7/8, you may be asked to [download](https://dotnet.microsoft.com/download/dotnet-framework/net472) and install it.
 - FFMpeg.exe.
-You need to download it from [official web site](https://ffmpeg.org/download.html) (choose static build for simplicity).
+You need to download it from [official ffmpeg web site](https://ffmpeg.org/download.html).
+Choose static build for simplicity.
 - VMAF metric require special FFMpeg's build.
-It is supported since version 4.3 (stable).
+It is supported since FFMpeg version 4.3 (stable).
-  In addition, VMAF model files must be in sub-folder "vmaf-models".
+  In addition, VMAF model files must be in sub-folder `vmaf-models`.
 The most common models are already included in archive.
 You can get other models from [Netflix VMAF project](https://github.com/Netflix/vmaf/)